LukeHeuser/notes/Java/java_basics.md

 Below is a Sketch dividing the primitive and non-primitive data types.
 ![Alt Text](https://www.ggorantala.dev/content/images/2023/04/data-types-detail.png)

 Primitive data types are simply a place holder in memory for a value.
 For instance, a number or a character.
-It's important to note that `Primitive Data Types` are not objects.
+It's important to note that `Primitive Data Types` are ***NOT OBJECTS***.
 The value stored in primitives are called literals.

 ### Wrapper Class
 `Wrapper Classes` are used to convert `Primitive data types` into an `object` and an `object` back into `primitive data types`.
 This is a very powerful tool as it allows a way for Primitive data types to be treated as objects.
 Great examples of this are `Generics`, `Data Structers`, and `Libraries`!
 Many only work with objects, not primitives.